 - Do not smoke.
 Secondhand smoke irritates the mucous membranes in your child's nose, sinuses, and lungs and increases his or her risk for respiratory infections.

-- Children who have asthma and their family members should get an influenza vaccine (flu shot (What is a PDF document?) or nasal spray vaccine (What is a PDF document?)) every year.
+- Children who have asthma and their family members should get an influenza vaccine (flu shot) every year.

 Help your child take medicine

 Taking medicines is an important part of asthma treatment.
 But it can be hard to remember to take them.
 To help you and your child remember, understand the reasons people don't take their asthma medicines.
 And then find ways to overcome those obstacles, such as taping notes on the bathroom mirror.

 Most medicines for asthma are inhaled.
 With inhaled medicines, a specific dose of the medicine can be given directly to the bronchial tubes, avoiding or reducing the effects of the medicine on the rest of the body.
 Delivery systems for inhaled medicines include metered-dose and dry powder inhalers and nebulizers.
 A metered-dose inhaler (MDI) is usually used by older children, and nebulizers are used most often with infants.
 For more information, see Medications.

 - Stay with a daily routine.
 Make treatment part of normal, daily activities to help your child adjust to the condition and take responsibility for managing treatment.
 Your child could, for example, get used to taking medicine before brushing his or her teeth.

 - Check your child's symptoms.
 If your child is old enough to understand the process, teach him or her what symptoms to watch for.
 Help your child understand how to follow his or her asthma action plan.